Trustzone-A-S/TZ-bot-lego/README.md

 TZ-Bot only works with an ACME Pro license from TRUSTZONE.
 Using TZ-Bot, you can easily order certificates, and set up automation.
 TZ-Bot has a built in renewal management menu, as well as Pre-validation, HTTP- and DNS-validation support.

+After ordering your certificate, simply change your server's configuration ONCE, to use the certificate.
+Upon renewal, the certificate will have the same name and path, meaning no further changes are needed.
+If you also decide to use TZ-Bot's automatic reload, your webserver will be reloaded every time a certificate is renewed, automatically picking up the new certificate.

 If you want a specific DNS provider to be added, please reach out to support@trustzone.com.

 # Uninstallation: